Skip to content

 3. Served at the Railway Bureau and worked at the Oita Construction Office

-5. Appointed President of Komatsu Ltd.
+5. Appointed to be the President of Komatsu Ltd.

 6. Appointed as a consultant to the Earthquake Disaster Reconstruction Bureau